aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/errorbar/_index.md

 ```

 Represents the style of the line.
-[LineType](../../com.aspose.cells/linetype).
+See [LineType](../../com.aspose.cells/linetype).

 **Returns:**
 int